timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

+* But actually I had the opposite opinion as recently as last year

-* My friend Nathan came up to me last year and said:
+* My friend Nathan
   - "I'm ready to give Clojure a try, I've even installed Emacs!"

 ---